Before you go, sign up and download your FREE sustainable tourism terminology guide!

 If, for any reason, you are dissatisfied with the course, you can get a full refund anytime within 14 days after your purchase.
 If you have any issues, just get in touch with our friendly support team and they'll either help you out until you get the results you need or give you a swift refund.

-As your instructor, I will help you use your travel writing skills in a more thoughtful way that inspires and educates travelers while minimizing damage to people, the environment, and the very destinations you write about
+As your instructor, I'm here to support you as you develop your travel writing skills in a more thoughtful way.
+I will give you the information and tools you need to inspire and educate travelers while minimizing damage to people, the environment, and the destinations you write about.

-I am a writer and editor with nearly 900 articles published in more than 60 publications including BBC Travel, AFAR, Adventure.com, Wizz Air Magazine, American Way, Vegas Magazine, Fast Company, Backpacker, and Modern Luxury.
-I wrote a travel column for the Orange County Register for many years and also worked as an editor for TravelWeekly and AdventureTravelNews.
+I am a writer and editor with nearly 1,000 articles published in more than 60 publications including BBC Travel, AFAR, Adventure.com, Wizz Air Magazine, American Way, Sustainable Brands, Fast Company, and Backpacker.
+I wrote a travel column for the Orange County Register for many years, have updated guidebooks, and worked as an editor for TravelWeekly and AdventureTravelNews.

 You are free to start and end this course on your own time.
 You can complete the modules in any order at any pace comfortable to you.
-You have lifetime access to the course, so you can revisit content at any time.
+You have one year to complete the course, so you can revisit content at any time.

 Because it is self-paced, there is no direct interaction with the instructor or other students.

 Yes!
 It is never too early to understand the details of the industry you work in.
-This is the perfect time to put good habits into place so that you can confidently advance your career as a travel writer.
+This is the perfect time to put good habits into place so that you can confidently develop relationships with editors, produce ethical travel-related content, and advance your career as a travel writer.

 Absolutely!
 You’ve likely bumped into some of the problematic aspects of travel writing already, but there is always more to learn.
-This course will help you identify, better understand, and correct some of the bad habits you may have picked up during the course of your career.
+This course provides background information on why the travel writing sector functions the way it does, and then will help you identify, better understand, and correct some of the bad habits you may have picked up during the course of your career as a result.
 You already yield a lot of influence — now you can confidently know your work is maximizing good and minimizing harm.